garrandall/popular-music-data/tracks/gangsta-lovin--eve-alicia-keys.md

 It was me you wantin'
 Lemme find out you shy or somethin'
 But I know your not
 So stop the game and approach
 Is you real or not

 I just wanna rock you
-All night long, ohh
+All night long, oh
 I wanna rock you
 I just wanna rock you
-All night long, ohh
+All night long, oh

 OK, numbers exchanged